 As a tribute to the ruling House of Orange (William of Orange), botanists produced the modern orange colored carrot.

 They not only changed the color but also increased sweetness.

 Soon, “Daucus carota”, the new orange carrot, became popular across the entire Europe.

 Anatomy of Carrot:

 Petiole: The stalk that joins a leaf to a stem

 Tap Root (Storage Root): The main root of a primary root system.
 It grows vertically downward.
-(Fun Fact: Sweet potatoes are not part of tap root, they are part of fibrous root which is absence of taproot.)
+(Fun Fact: Sweet potatoes are not part of tap root, they are part of the fibrous root which is the absence of taproot.)